 But when a driver looks at their phone while in motion, that’s crossing the line.
 It’s even worse when they take their hands off of the wheel to send a text or they become so engrossed in a conversation that they lose focus on the No. 1 priority – driving.

-You might not realize this, but reading a text takes an average of five seconds.
-A car traveling 55 miles an hour goes 80 feet per second.
-So, that means checking a text message can cause a driver to take their eyes off of the road for the amount of time it basically takes them to go the length of a football field.
+So, that means checking a text message can cause a driver to take their eyes off of the road for the amount of time it basically takes them to go the length of a football field, according to NHTSA calculations on distracted driving.

-People want to look their best when they show up for work, an interview, or some other important occasion.
-That’s obviously understandable.
-But the car isn’t the place to apply makeup.
 If doing so is that important, they should pull over a mile or so before they get to their destination or just wait until they get to the parking lot.
-There’s simply no excuse for doing this while driving – no excuse at all.
+There’s simply no excuse for doing this while driving when distractions can easily cause car accidents– no excuse at all.

 3. Checking Emails or Social Media

 It’s incredible to realize just how many people do this.
-Researchers conducting a survey found that 21% of respondents actually admitted they checked or sent emails while driving in the previous 90 days.
+Researchers conducting a survey on texting and driving found that 21% of respondents actually admitted they checked or sent emails while driving in the previous 90 days.

 The number of people who actually do this is undoubtedly much higher.
 No email – and especially no social media post – is worth risking the lives of other motorists.
 They can wait until the driver gets to a safe place.

 4. Changing the Music

 Most drivers want to hear music while they’re in motion.
 But when they have to divert their eyes to change stations, they won’t be able to react to any sudden change in the road.
-If a driver is familiar enough with their vehicle, they should be able to do so without having to look.

 5. Talking to Someone in the Back Seat

 Think of the mechanics of trying to make eye contact when having a conversation with someone behind you.
 That requires turning around, right?
 Just think about how dangerous that can be when you’re trying to drive a car.
-When someone does this, they can lose focus so badly that they could conceivably veer into oncoming traffic.
-No conversation – no matter what the subject may be – is important enough to turn around while driving.

 6. Looking for Something